Rubikk/contactManagement/README.md

     ✨ Will return to main instructions if user leaves a field empty.

+    ✨ Furthermore, phone number must be ten digits long.
+    ✨ i.e. 505-321-6920

 ⚫️ Create a note associated with specified contact

 ⚫️ Load a default contacts file:

-    ✨ From startup: Immediately loads the 'sample.csv' file
+    ✨ From startup: Immediately asks to load a file.

-    ✨ Ensure this file is within your current working directory
+    ✨ Ensure this file is within your current working directory.

+    ✨ However, the file titled 'sample.csv' is a great start to immediately load a simple contact  list.

 ⚫️ Load a set of commands from a file

 ⚫️ Save contacts to a CSV file

+    ✨ Must enter the '.csv' file extension when naming file, however file will be in the comma separated format.

 | Extra Credit           | Implemented |